LegolasVzla/django-twitter-spark/README.md

 `api/<instance>`| POST | CREATE | Create a new <instance> record `api/<instance>/:id` | PUT | UPDATE | Update a <instance> record
 `api/<instance>/:id` | DELETE | DELETE | Delete a <instance> record

+## Endpoints withoud Models

+* Wordcloud: consist in a Twitter word cloud image generation.
+It has the folow structure:

+- Input: a JSON format as below:

+{
+	"data": {
+		"comments": ["Commodo ea nostrud cillum laborum."],
+		"user_id": '1'
+	}
+}

+With "user_id" as an optional parameter.
+If this parameter is sent, a random word cloud will be generated, with random shape and colors.
+The image will be generated in the follow path:

+	/static/images/word_clouds/<user_id>

+If "user_id" is not sent, the image will be generated in:

+	/static/images/word_clouds/

 ## Contributions
 ------------------------